platy/node-bacnet/README.md

 - Currently this builds for OSX and Linux (x86), it needs to be cross-platform.
 The c library supports most everything so it shouldn't be a problem.
-- We need to consider that nodejs runs native code in a thread pool and the c code is probably designed to be single threaded - so Nodejs's concurrency controls will probably be relevant.
-The io in bip.h is blocking, I imagine having a thread for sending outgoing messages and a thread listening for incoming messages.
 - We will want some high load tests to detect memory leaks and incorrect threading.
-- To have really good automated integration tests, we'd need tocreate multiple internal interfaces which support broadcast to each other so that multiple instances can use the same ports
 - Some of the bacnet-stack code is static and so we are restricted to one instance per VM - the tests spawn various devices in forked VMs
 - Many of the files I've included in the build are probably not needed and can be removed to reduce install time
 - We may want to switch to a tag of the bacnet-stack instead of the random head on the day I started the project
 - Segmentation is not supported in bacnet-stack (see below)
-- I've seen failures occasionally when making requests concurrently - where possible
+- I've seen failures occasionally when making requests concurrently

 ## Installation